 In medical billing and coding school, you will learn about the major upgrades to billing and documentation technology.
 This helps to reduce issues such as:

 This will also help with a wide range of other risk-adjustment solutions.
 These upgrades ultimately aim to boost the revenue of the practice whether it be private, a doctor’s office, or something entirely different.
 The goal is to create payment options that the patient can understand and allow for mobile-friendly menu options.
 The future of medical billing is electronic, and we are steadily moving toward that future.

 Mergers on the Horizon

 Recently, the industry is experiencing an increasing number of large mergers and acquisitions.
-For example, CVS health recently acquired Aetna, and Aurora Healthcare recently merged with Advocate Health Care System.
-This consolidation of healthcare service is causing many to ask questions, particularly regarding how it will affect revenue system technologies.
+For example, CVS Health recently acquired Aetna, and Aurora Healthcare recently merged with Advocate Health Care System.
+This consolidation of healthcare services is causing many to ask questions, particularly regarding how it will affect revenue system technologies.

 For example, one company might be using Cerner software while another is using Epic software.
 It can be extremely difficult and expensive to migrate all the data and practices from one system to another.
 There are many who believe that a true consolidation could never be possible due to the differences in systems, leaving room for quite a bit of controversy.

 If you are thinking of entering the field of medical billing and coding, then you have a lot of work ahead of you.
 You will need to learn the basics of the profession, but you will also need to make sure that you are keeping up with all the changes that we mentioned in this blog post.
 The medical billing and coding industries are always roughly the same no matter how you present it, but there are numerous changes on a wider scale that will completely change the way the job is done.